-Sit back, relax and leave the heating and air conditioning maintenance to us.
+Sit back, relax, and leave the heating and air conditioning maintenance to us.

 The Conejo Preferred Maintenance Club

-- Preferential emergency service scheduling and expedited response time.
+- Preferential emergency service scheduling and expedited response time

 - Discounts on additional repairs

-- Clean and adjust burners/cross overs
+- Cleaning and adjusting burners/cross overs

-- Check and adjust gas pressures
+- Checking and adjusting gas pressures

-- Inspect for gas leaks at furnace
+- Inspection for gas leaks at furnace

-- Lubricate motors (if needed)
+- Lubricating motors (if needed)

 - Vacuum return compartment of furnace

-- Check motor/compressor performances
+- Checking motor/compressor performances

-- Inspect evaporator coil (if accessible)
+- Inspection of the evaporator coil (if accessible)

-- Check for proper flue venting
+- Checking for proper flue venting

-- Inspect return systems
+- Inspection of return systems

-- Tighten all electrical connections
+- Tightening all electrical connections

-- Clean condensing coil (if needed)
+- Cleaning condensing coil (if needed)

-- Inspect the condition of air sanitizer
+- Inspection of the condition of the air sanitizer

-- Replace/clean 1” air filters
+- Replacing/cleaning 1” air filters

-- Inspect duct work
+- Inspection duct work

 - Safety inspection of heat exchanger

-- Inspect safety sensors
+- Inspection of the safety sensors

 - Recommend necessary accessories (if needed)